-Recent research has explored a number of approaches, including some akin to side-by-side, diff, and animation, to help users identify differences in graphs, but no single one has emerged as the clear winner [3, 4, 29].
+Recent research has explored a number of approaches, including some akin to side-by-side, diff, and animation, to help users identify differences in graphs, but no single one has emerged as the clear winner [4,5,31].
 The choice depends on the domain, the types of graphs being compared, and the differences of interest, thus motivating the need for the study presented in this paper.
+This section discusses user studies comparing different approaches for comparing graphs, as well as tools designed to identify graph differences.